stevenengland/SenseBoxCustomFirmware/README.md

 # Custom SenseBox Firmware

 ## Intro
 This repo contains modularized firmware for the public science project [SenseBox](https://sensebox.de/) that I need for my personal projects.
+Specifically I wanted a more robust setup which lead me to Google Test as a testing framework I wanted to marry to the Arduino sketches.
+Furthermore my requirements were:

+* Measure phenomena multiple times within a second and aggregate them (e.g. so that I have a measurement for every second)
+* Obtain valid timestamps without a RTC module
+* Store these measurements in RAM
+* Bulk upload the measurements every now and then

 ## Using an IDE
 The Arduino IDE lacks a lot of features.
 Therefore all the .ino files in this project are meant to be edited outside of the Arduino IDE.
 Please refer to guides telling you how to set